LEED v4 overview

 Canadian administratorCanada Green Building Council (CaGBC)

-Companion referenceLEED Core Concepts Guide, 3rd Edition, USGBC
+Companion readingLEED Core Concepts Guide, 3rd Edition (USGBC)

 LanguagesEnglish (primary); French and other translations available for selected materials

-Primary audienceArchitects, engineers, builders, owners, and consultants pursuing LEED certification on a project
+Primary audienceArchitects, engineers, builders, owners, and sustainability consultants pursuing LEED certification

-ExAC relevanceSupplementary on Examitect's ExAC study plan, mainly under Section 3 sustainable design literacy
+ExAC relevanceSupplementary on Examitect's ExAC study plan, mainly Section 3 sustainable design literacy

 Why LEED v4 matters for the ExAC

-LEED v4 is a supplementary resource on Examitect's ExAC study plan, never a primary one.
+LEED v4 is a supplementary reference on Examitect's ExAC study plan, never a primary one.
 Its job is to give you a working vocabulary for sustainable design and a structured way to talk about environmental performance.
-The ExAC tests literacy: can you describe the integrative process to a client, name the LEED credit categories, explain what a prerequisite is, and place a green-building decision into the right category at the right project phase.
-It does not test memorized credit point values or calculator inputs.
+The ExAC tests literacy: can you describe the integrative process to a client, name the nine credit categories, explain what a prerequisite is, and place a green-building decision into the right category at the right project phase?

 Most LEED-flavoured questions land in Section 3, under sustainable design literacy.
-A smaller number sit in Section 1 (integrated design, schematic design, design development) and Section 4 (the architect's role in sustainable project delivery).
-Always pair LEED ideas with the Canadian regulatory layer: NBC 2020 for occupant health, NECB 2020 for energy, and provincial codes and bylaws for water and stormwater.
+A smaller number sit in Section 1 (integrated design, site analysis) and Section 4 (sustainable project delivery).
+Always pair LEED ideas with the Canadian regulatory layer: NBC 2020 for occupant health and indoor air, NECB 2020 for energy.

 LEED v4 credit categoryWhat it addressesWhere it lands on the ExAC

-Integrative Process (IP) Early, cross-disciplinary analysis of energy and water systems before schematic design is finalized.
+Integrative Process (IP) Early, cross-disciplinary analysis of energy and water systems before schematic design is finalized, so the team can pick low-cost, high-impact strategies.
 Section 1 (integrated design, schematic design) and Section 3 (sustainable design literacy).

-Sustainable Sites (SS) Site assessment, protection or restoration of habitat, rainwater management, heat island reduction, light pollution.
+Sustainable Sites (SS) Site assessment, habitat protection or restoration, rainwater management, heat island reduction, light pollution reduction.
 Section 1 (site analysis) and Section 3 (sustainable design literacy).

-Water Efficiency (WE) Outdoor and indoor water reduction, cooling tower water use, water metering.
+Water Efficiency (WE) Outdoor and indoor water reduction, cooling tower water use, water metering and submetering.
 Section 3 (sustainable design literacy) and Section 1 (engineering coordination).

 Energy and Atmosphere (EA) Minimum and optimized energy performance, fundamental and enhanced commissioning, demand response, refrigerant management, renewable energy.
 Section 3 (building science, sustainable design literacy).
 Pair with NECB 2020.

-Materials and Resources (MR) Storage and collection of recyclables, building life-cycle impact reduction, Environmental Product Declarations, sourcing of raw materials, construction and demolition waste.
+Materials and Resources (MR) Building life-cycle impact reduction, Environmental Product Declarations, sourcing of raw materials, construction and demolition waste management.
 Section 3 (materials and assemblies, sustainable design literacy).

-Indoor Environmental Quality (EQ) Indoor air quality, low-emitting materials, construction indoor air-quality management, thermal comfort, daylight, views, acoustic performance.
+Indoor Environmental Quality (EQ) Indoor air quality, low-emitting materials, construction air-quality management, thermal comfort, daylighting, views, acoustic performance.
 Section 3 (sustainable design literacy) and Section 2 (occupant safety and health).

-Innovation (IN) Strategies beyond the standard credits, plus a credit for a LEED Accredited Professional on the project team.
+Innovation (IN) Strategies beyond the standard credits, plus a point for a LEED Accredited Professional on the project team.
 Section 3 (sustainable design literacy).

-Regional Priority (RP) Bonus points for achieving designated credits judged especially important for a given location.
-In Canada these are set by the CaGBC.
+Regional Priority (RP) Bonus points for achieving designated credits judged especially important in a given location.
+These are designated by USGBC regional councils.
 Section 3 (sustainable design literacy).
-Useful tie-in to Canadian context.
+Useful tie-in to Canadian context and CaGBC role.

-The rating systems differ in which credits live under each category, but the categories themselves are stable.
-Memorize the nine categories first; the credits beneath them are detail you can look up.
+The rating systems differ in which credits live under each category, but the nine categories above are stable across the LEED v4 BD+C rating systems.
+Memorize the categories first; the specific credits beneath them are detail you can look up when a project demands it.

 Key LEED v4 terms every ExAC candidate should know

 LEED v4 carries a vocabulary that the ExAC reuses in question stems and answer explanations.
-The terms below are the ones most likely to show up.
+The terms below are the ones most likely to appear.

 TermWhat it means in LEED v4

 LEEDLeadership in Energy and Environmental Design.
-The green building rating system developed by the USGBC and used internationally.
+The green building rating system developed by the USGBC and used internationally, including in Canada through the CaGBC.

 USGBCUS Green Building Council.
 The non-profit organization that develops and maintains LEED.

 CaGBCCanada Green Building Council.
-The Canadian member of the World Green Building Council.
-Administers LEED certification for Canadian projects and authors the Canadian regional priority credits.
+Administers LEED certification for Canadian projects.

 CreditAn optional, point-bearing item in a LEED credit category.
-Projects pick which credits to pursue based on goals, site, and budget.
+Projects choose which credits to pursue based on goals, site, and budget.

-Integrative ProcessAn early, cross-disciplinary design phase.
-Energy and water systems are analyzed before schematic design is locked in, so the team can pick low-cost, high-impact strategies.
+Integrative ProcessAn early, cross-disciplinary design phase where energy and water systems are analyzed before schematic design is locked in, enabling the team to pick high-impact, low-cost strategies.

-Rating system familyA grouping of LEED rating systems by project type: BD+C, ID+C, O+M, Neighborhood Development, Homes, Cities and Communities.
+Rating system familyA grouping of LEED rating systems by project type: BD+C (including Homes), ID+C, O+M, and Neighborhood Development (ND).

 Regional PriorityA credit category awarding extra points for credits judged especially important in a given location.
-CaGBC sets the Canadian regional priority credits.
+USGBC regional councils designate the regional priority credits.

-Life cycle assessment (LCA)A method for evaluating the environmental impact of a building or product across its full life cycle, from material extraction to end-of-life.
-Used inside Materials and Resources credits.
+Life cycle assessment (LCA)A method for evaluating the environmental impact of a building or product from material extraction through end-of-life.
+Used inside Materials and Resources credits in LEED v4.

 Environmental Product Declaration (EPD)A standardized, third-party-verified document reporting the environmental impacts of a specific product.
 LEED v4 introduced EPD-based credits inside Materials and Resources.